INPATIENT VISITATION IS SUSPENDED AS OF FRIDAY, DEC. 11. PLEASE READ BELOW FOR FURTHER DETAIL.

 - Patients in imminent end-of-life situations.
 These essential visitations will be approved and managed through the Palliative Care Service.

 - One individual may accompany a patient to outpatient appointments or procedures.
+However, patients, if capable, are encouraged to come alone to scheduled, routine visits such as blood tests or radiology exams.

 - If an outpatient surgery or procedure is going to be less than two hours, the family member or support person will be allowed to stay in the ambulatory surgery waiting areas.